Closing the Gap between Local Perspectives and Decision-Making

-In Madagascar and many other contexts, knowledge and experience held at the local level are often disconnected from decisions made at the higher level about family planning (FP) and reproductive health (RH) – particularly when it comes to issues affecting youth.
+In Madagascar and many other contexts, decisions made at the higher level about family planning (FP) and reproductive health (RH) are often disconnected from knowledge and experience held at the local level – particularly when it comes to issues affecting youth.
 Projet Jeune Leader developed an innovative knowledge management approach to close the gap and shape more responsive, effective programs and policies.
 Through our “Ampitapitao” (or “Pass it On”) magazine series, we have created a critical loop between local knowledge on FP/RH and national level decision making processes in Madagascar, capturing over 8,000 comments from local community members in the process.

 EXPLORE THE MAGAZINES

-Filter by “hot topic” to read the locally oriented and nationally oriented magazines in English (translations) and Malagasy (original).
+Filter by “hot topic” to read the locally oriented and decision-maker oriented magazines in English (translations) and Malagasy (original).

 #1: Mainstreaming sexuality education